 Long Thanh International Airport is racing against time to complete phase 1 by 2026.
-Aviation and non-aviation service providers are also rushing to prepare for the new race at Long Thanh airport.
+Aviation and non-aviation service providers are also rushing to prepare for the new race at Long Thanh Airport.

-Long Thanh International Airport is racing against time to complete phase 1 in 2026.
+Long Thanh International Airport is racing against time to complete phase 1 by 2026.
 The investor, Airports Corporation of Vietnam (ACV), has taken drastic steps to ensure progress, with many items exceeding the original plan.

-Speed up construction progress
+Speed up construction progress.

 Phase 1 of the project includes 4 component projects, of which component project 3 is the largest with a huge total investment capital and workload.
 ACV expects to complete the basic construction by the end of 2025, and test operation in August 2026.